bryal/sm2335egh-rs/README.md

 The specific model number of my bulbs with this chip is W1401400.

 ![Rainbow color cycle on a dismantled SwitchBot Color Bulb connected to a flasher/debugging probe](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)

+## Implementation

+I just based the driver on the ones in [Tasmota](https://github.com/arendst/Tasmota/pull/15839) and [ESPHome](https://github.com/esphome/esphome/pull/3924).
+I've asked the manufacturer for more information about the protocol, just to have a first hand source, but I'm not particularly worried about bugs.
+The protocol as found in the Tasmota and ESPHome implementations is really simple, and I haven't had any issues in practice.

+However, if you happen to have access to the protocol specification, please contact me!
+Similarly, if you've spotted an issue in the current implementation -- don't hesitate to open an issue (or even better, a PR).

+## License

+The MIT License (MIT).
+See [LICENSE](LICENSE).